nobleman97/ETH-safari_Hackathon/README.md

-## Need to update Readme with firebase installation instructions
+## Query Your Wallet Balance with SMS/USSD

 More info here...